AngelcoreS/Splunk-Installation-Guide/README.md

 ## Introduction
 Splunk is a powerful tool for analyzing and visualizing machine-generated data.
 It provides real-time insights, making it ideal for monitoring network activity and security.
-In this guide, I’ll explain how to install and configure Splunk in my home lab.
+In this guide, I’ll explain how to install and configure Splunk for a home lab.
 I’ll be forwarding logs from my Dream Machine router to analyze Intrusion Prevention System (IPS) logs and login activity.

 ## Why Ubuntu Server?
 Ubuntu Server is lightweight and efficient, designed specifically for server environments.
 It comes without a GUI, minimizing resource usage, which is ideal for applications like Splunk that don’t require a graphical interface to run it.